kylefdyer/kylefdyer.github.io/README.md

  > "Like other contemporary autocratic movements, Poland’s Law and Justice Party, which has been in power since 2015, promises to restore society to a lost self-understanding—to bring back an old and comforting story of Poland as “noble victim,” as Grabowski put it ..."

  During the Q/A someone asked why the Polish right wing cares so much about this.
-Why would it focus so much a restoration of this comforting story?
+Why would it focus on a restoration of this "comforting story"?
-Grabowski answered that nationalism needs there to be a "seige" upon the nation.
-A world history where anti-polish dangers can be compared to antisemitism is a useful history to Poland’s nationalist.
+Dr. Grabowski answered that nationalism needs there to be a "seige".
+A world history where anti-polish dangers can be compared to antisemitism is a useful history to the nationalists.

 Another person asked if the Polish authorities had done anything to purge or destroy materials in any of the archives that historians rely on to refute Holocaust distortion.
 Dr. Grabowski answered that no, there hasn't been any action to disturb the archives but that his access to them had been restricted.